Honors College Attracts Outstanding MC Freshmen

 A stellar professor and researcher, Norcross earned her bachelor’s degree in 2002 from Boston University.
 She received her master’s at Mississippi College in the field.
 The MC professor was awarded her doctorate in microbiology and immunology at the University of Mississippi Medical Center.

 Growing up in Baton Rouge, Louisiana, Erin also lived in Iowa, Pennsylvania, Massachusetts and Virginia.
 Erin moved to Mississippi more than 15 years ago.
-Dr. Norcross serves as president of MC’s Faculty Council.
+Dr. Norcross serves as president of MC’s Faculty Senate.
 She wears many hats, but the Honors College remains a big priority.